alabou/bcp-006-01/docs/NMOS With AAC.md

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   - [ ] string enum possible values are: "in_band", "out_of_band", "in_and_out_of_band"
   - If a Sender operates with out-of-band parameter sets it MUST set the `parameter_sets_transport_mode` property to either `out_of_band` or `in_and_out_of_band`.
 Otherwise it MAY omit or set the `parameter_sets_transport_mode` property to `in_band`.
 If unspecified the default value is `in_band`.
 See the "Parameter Sets" section for more details.

+  RFC 3640 does not support the `in_band` mode such that `parameter_sets_transport_mode` MUST be set to `out_of_band`.

+  > From ISO/IEC 14496-3 "The header streams are transported via MPEG-4 systems.
+These streams contain configuration information, which is necessary for the decoding process and parsing of the raw data streams.
+However, an update is only necessary if there are changes in the configuration."
+AudioSpecificConfig is part of the header streams.

 An example Sender resource is provided in the [Examples](../examples/).